Artificial Personhood is the Root Cause Why A.I. is Dangerous to Society

 To take even a step further, the country of Malta is exploring the proposal to grant legal personalities to blockchain-based applications (i.e. Distributed Anonymous Organizations):

 The autonomy and permanence demolishes the principle of The Nearest Person.
 The only reasonable way to promote the proliferation of “good” (virtual) entity-citizens is to make provision for their legal personality, and use game theoretic incentives for their creators to want to bestow their creations with “good” and lawful behaviours.

 There is a profound synergy with A.I. and blockchain technology that needs to explore.
-However, similar to legal personhood of the past, we are creating here an automation that we simply may have no control of in the future.
+However, similar to legal personhood of the past, we are creating here automation that we simply may have no control of in the future.
 Corporations are already subject to multiple laws and regulations.
-However this has not prevented them from acting in bad faith.
+However, this has not prevented them from acting in bad faith.
 The laws have to bake into them ‘artificial altruism’.
-Free market controls are insufficient in ensuring that A.I. align with human needs.
+Free market controls are insufficient in ensuring that A.I. aligns with human needs.

-It is indeed interesting that Isaac Asimov’s Three Laws of Robotics where inspired by the vows of marriage.
+It is indeed interesting that Isaac Asimov’s Three Laws of Robotics were inspired by the vows of marriage.
 For a refresher, here are the vows of marriage:

 I promise to be true to you in good times and in bad, in sickness and in health.
 I will love you and honour you all the days of my life.

 Well, ask yourself, should this promise be made by you to an artificial person or should it be the other way around?
 This is precisely the problem, with corporations, it is the other way around.
 The needs of the one are secondary to the needs of the corporation (the many).
 Let that sink in as to how your natural instinct for the good of the community is being hacked to comply with the goals of artificial persons.